 Obstructive sleep apnea (OSA) is a condition that causes the airway to collapse or become obstructed while sleeping.
-This can cause the person suffering from OSA to stop breathing anywhere from 10 seconds to multiple times a night as they sleep.
-While most people associate OSA with snoring, Obstructive sleep apnea can pose a serious threat to your health.
+This can cause the person suffering from OSA to stop breathing anywhere from 10 seconds to minutes multiple times a night as they sleep.
+While most people associate OSA with snoring, OSA can occur in the absence of snoring.
+Obstructive sleep apnea can pose a serious threat to your health.

 In many cases, people who suffer from Obstructive sleep apnea are not aware that they have the condition.
 Untreated sleep apnea can increase the risk of diabetes, stroke, high blood pressure, heart disease, and more.
 While it is important to have your OSA properly diagnosed by a medical professional, here are some common warning signs that can let you know if you suffer from Obstructive sleep apnea.